ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Confidential Cloud Computing

-A tenant can store sensitive data in a TEE in a cloud computing server such that only the tenant can access the data, preventing the cloud hosting provider from accessing the data.
+A tenant can store sensitive data, such as customer details or credit card numbers, in a TEE in a cloud computing server such that only the tenant can access the data, preventing the cloud hosting provider from accessing the data.
 A tenant can run TAs inside a server TEE for secure operation and enhanced